*I have a waitlist for new patients. Please visit this page to join the list.*

 These fees cover all outside-of-session time spent coordinating care with your treatment team.

 A limited number of sliding scale rates are available for BIPOC folks who demonstrate financial need.
-To receive a sliding scale fee, please email me to request an application.
+All sliding scale slots are full at this time.

 Meetings take place via secure video due to COVID-19 concerns --- no travel necessary.